| Roses GrowChapters 5-6

 I put my tea down and closed my eyes.
 I didn’t want to look into her eyes and see that she knew I was lying.

-“Maybe that’s how they manifest in this world,” she finally suggested.
+A long silence hung in the air between us.“Maybe that’s how they manifest in this world,” she finally suggested.
 I opened my eyes and reached for a cookie.

 “Maybe,” I agreed without thinking.
 “Huh.
 That doesn’t seem so bad.”